-At March 31, 2022, the Company held 5,807 thousand shares or 11.6% (December 31, 2021 - 5,807 thousand shares or 12.9%) of Wescan Goldfields Inc. ("Wescan"), a publicly traded company on the TSX Venture exchange.
+At June 30, 2022, the Company held 5,807 thousand shares or 11.6% (December 31, 2021 - 5,807 thousand shares or 12.9%) of Wescan Goldfields Inc. ("Wescan"), a publicly traded company listed on the TSX Venture exchange.
 The Company considers certain judgments and assumptions when assessing whether significant influence exists over its investments.
 This includes an assessment of the Company's ability to participate in financial and operating policy decisions of the investee.
 The existence and effect of potential voting rights held by the investor or other entities were also considered.

 IFRS 9 requires all marketable securities to be measured at fair value.
 Changes in fair value are recognized in profit or loss ("FVPL") based on the Company's accounting policy.
-At March 31, 2022, the carrying value of this investment was \$465 thousand (December 31, 2021 - \$668 thousand).
+At June 30, 2022, the carrying value of this investment was \$523 thousand (December 31, 2021 - \$668 thousand).
+During the six months ended June 30, 2022, the Company recognized a \$145 thousand decrease in the carrying value of its investment in Wescan.